 Rega Planar 1 Plus – best overall

-It’s difficult to overestimate Rega Planar 1 Plus!
+It’s difficult to overestimate Rega Planar 1 Plus.
 To begin with, a Rega Planar 1 vinyl player and a Rega Fono Mini A2D preamplifier are both award-winning products, and Rega combined them together.
-The result is fantastic!
+I must admit the result is great, though, being an audiophile, I’m not a big fan of players with built-in phono stages.

-The turntable delivers brilliant, crispy clear sound.
+The turntable delivers , crispy clear sound.
 It’s highly adept at handling high frequencies and features plenty of distinction between vocals and instruments.
 Actually, the sound is remarkably close to that of a Planar 1 with an external Fono Mini A2D.
-This is what distinguishes this model from the competitors, even such a serious one as Audio-Technica AT-LP7 with its premium-quality cartridge!
+This is what distinguishes this model from the competitors, even such a serious one as Audio-Technica AT-LP7 with its premium-quality cartridge.

 The 1 Plus comes ready to work right from the box with a high-mass playing surface for vinyl records – the 23mm phenolic platter ensures more reliable speed stability.
 The integrated MM cartridge has already been appropriately mounted on the hand-made RB110 tonearm, which is an additional convenience for users.
-The tonearm features patented, super-low friction, unique zero-play bearings, and a stronger headshell, resulting in exceptional usability.
+By the way, if you wish to upgrade this TT in the future, I do recommend replacing the included cart with the AT-VM95ML – it features much better channel separation and low distortion, meaning it easily handles any musical genre.
+Now, let’s return to the 1 Plus’s tonearm.
+It features patented, super-low friction, unique zero-play bearings, and a stronger headshell .
+However, I guess balancing the arm may be a bit challenging for beginners because of the high set anti-skate/bias.

 Finally, this record player has an improved 7mm thick acryl housing, which boosts accuracy in speed consistency and reduces noise and vibrations caused by interference that can affect the sound quality.
 I love how Planar 1 Plus looks with its minimalistic yet luxurious design.

-Rega Planar 1 Plus is the overall best turntable with a built-in preamp the market has to offer – it provides unparalleled sound quality and will last you a lifetime.
+Rega Planar 1 Plus is the overall best turntable with a built-in preamp the market has to offer .
+It features an elegant body, robust components, and operates smoothly.
+And you buy this beauty for more than a reasonable price!
+Although the tonearm will take some work, it’s well worth the effort.

 Key specs